 Avon faced No. 9 Naugatuck (11-4-3) at Veteran’s Field in Naugatuck Monday in a first round game and dropped a 3-1 decision in the Class L tournament.
 Lilly Lyons had two goals for the Greyhounds, who won their first playoff game since 2013, snapping a three-year first round losing streak.

-Down by two goals after the half, No. 24 Avon cut the lead to one when Clare Archer scored her fourth goal of the season on a cross from Olivia Webster.
+Down by two goals after the half, No. 24 Avon cut the lead to one when Clare Archer scored her fifth goal of the season on a cross from Olivia Webster.

 Naugatuck goalie Sydney O’Donnell made some big saves in the second half – none bigger than when she came out of her net to challenge Strassner, who was streaking toward the goal.
 O’Donnell deflected Strassner’s shot away from the net and a few minutes later, the Greyhounds added an insurance goal.